Likenttt/Likenttt/README.md

 - 💻 Java | Python | Javascript | Monkey C | etc.
 - 🔭 Garmin watch application [JumpJump](https://apps.garmin.com/en-US/apps/dc6ceca8-6ec6-49f2-b711-4ebc0d347177) | [Dogecoin:To the moon](https://apps.garmin.com/en-US/apps/c6168ee2-aa5b-42d3-964d-7a891fb8fc12)
 - 🌱 Running is always on my daily schedule.
 So far, I have participated in more than 10 marathons.
-My personal best record is 3:30:15, created in 2020 Guangzhou Marathon on 13 Dec.
+My personal best record is 321.
 OFC, as most runners dream about, I want to finish the six major marathons in the world.
 Look！A collection of famous routes is here.
 [Routes collection](https://likenttt.github.io/awesome-marathon-routes-gpx-collection/)